Bundaberg Hostel Association

 Farm work is no different to any other job in Australia.
 If you are not able to achieve the required outcomes of the role or do not abide by Australian workplace laws you may not keep your job.
 It is up to you to show motivation and the right attitude to the role and try and make it a success.
 If you are not successful in a job placement, it is the right of the Hostel to not place you in further work – Hostels are NOT job agencies – they will help you get your first job but the rest is up to you

-The Working Holiday visa (subclass 417) is a temporary visa for young people who want to holiday and work in Australia for up to a year.
+The Working Holiday visa (subclass 417 and subclass 462) is a temporary visa for young people who want to holiday and work in Australia for up to a year.
 It is a temporary visa that encourages cultural exchange and closer ties between Australia and eligible countries.
 For more information, please visit Australia’s Department of Home Affairs website:

 Fair Work Commission